destinyae/risc0/README.md

 cargo binstall cargo-risczero
 ```

-Next we'll need to install the `risc0` toolchain with:
+Next, we'll need to install the `risc0` toolchain with:

 ```
 cargo risczero install